SavchenkoValeriy/jeison/README.md

 Another JSON's basic data type is *array*. *Jeison* can deal with arrays in two ways:

-* Return the value created by the JSON parser, do no conversions, Just leave it alone.
+* Return the value created by the JSON parser, do no conversions, just leave it alone.

 ``` emacs-lisp